 I am staying in his room now at his grandmother’s, living there because of complicated circumstances.
 I needed someplace to stay after the accident.
 His gran and I had become friends, and she invited me to stay with her.
 We keep each other company, sitting in the front room, watching Neighbours and Coronation Street, dipping chocolate digestives into cups of tea, in front of the electric fire.
 I had noticed all along the mantelpiece there were small brass ornaments on the mantelpiece above the fire which were never tarnished.
 I realized after I was first there, Sunday after church she got the brass polish out and polished them with a small white cloth.

 He had called her Gran, as everybody did, and so I did.
 She would get up from her spot in front of the telly, and look at me and say things that were reassuring, about the times, like “We have nothing to worry about do we?”
 Or “We can just please ourselves.
 Isn’t it great?
 Nobody tells us what to do.”
 Or she says things like “it’s no fun getting old,” or “Getting old doesn’t do anything for your looks”.
-She was in her 70’s but she was originally from Ireland and so she liked bands like U2, which impressed me.
+She was in her 70’s but she was originally from Ireland.

 The other day though, Gran had been to the hairdresser.
 She returned and it was raining so she had her wellies on and she left her wet umbrella in the front porch after she had closed the outer door.
 She untied the plastic head scarf from her head and her hair was in angelic silver curls.
 She tells me about how she was sitting there at the hairdressers, with curlers in her hair, waiting for it to set, and the large woman in the next chair was talking to her hairdresser and then after she finished telling her story, said “Aren’t the Irish thick,” and then cackled away, laughing.
 Gran said she bit her tongue and didn’t say anything except for giving her the evil eye, but the woman really annoyed her.
 She said it made her mad enough she could just spit.
 I wasn’t working yet, and was spending a lot of the day writing poetry.
 Gran had just lost her husband and her grandson recently, and so she was adjusting to everything the best she could.